mdrocan/Fronius-stats/README.md

 ## Configure environment

 - Use the [docker_compose.yml](docker_compose.yml) to start and setup your InfluxDB and Grafana environments.
-- Launch the environment with, for example, 'docker compose docker_compose.yml up -d"
+- Launch the environment with, for example, 'docker compose -f docker_compose.yml up -d"

 ### Setup InfluxDB